-Create an application that would allow potential customers to freely explore the features of the Sapphire fire suppression system.
-The solution should be web based, engaging and fun to use as opposed to passive methods such as images or videos.
-Technology must would work on mobile, desktop and tablet.
+The solution needed to be web based, engaging and fun to use as opposed to passive methods such as images or videos.

 From here you can access the fire room which is an interactive 3D space the user can rotate around and explore the main part of the system.